wladpaiva/aibitat/README.md

   .use(cli())
   .agent('client', {
     interrupt: 'ALWAYS',
-  })
+    role: 'You are a human assistant.
+Reply "TERMINATE" when there is a correct answer or there`s no answer to the question.', })
   .agent('mathematician', {
-    role: `You are a Mathematician and only solve math problems from client`, })
+    role: `You are a Mathematician and only solve math problems from @client`, })
   .agent('reviewer', {
     role: `You are a Peer-Reviewer and you do not solve math problems.